SS Mont-Blanc: Final voyage to Halifax

-She was chartered to carry a complete cargo of miscellaneous types of military explosives from New York to France in November 1917.
-Mont-Blanc was not an especially old vessel but was a relatively slow, common tramp steamer, typical of many wartime freighters.
-She left New York December 1 to join a convoy in Halifax, Nova Scotia.
+She was chartered to carry a complete cargo of miscellaneous types of military explosives from New York City to France in November 1917.
+Mont-Blanc was not an especially old vessel, but was a relatively slow, common tramp steamer, typical of many wartime freighters.
+She left New York City on December 1 to join a convoy in Halifax, Nova Scotia.
 She arrived from New York late on 5 December, under the command of Aimé Le Medec.
 The vessel was fully loaded with the explosives TNT, picric acid, and guncotton in the hold, with barrels on deck containing the high-octane fuel benzole, which itself consisted mainly of the highly volatile and easily ignited hydrocarbons benzene and toluene.
 She intended to join a slow convoy gathering in Bedford Basin readying to depart for Europe, but was too late to enter the harbour before the submarine nets were raised.
 Ships carrying dangerous cargo were not allowed into the harbour before the war, but the risks posed by German submarines had resulted in a relaxation of regulations.

 Francis Mackey, an experienced harbour pilot, had boarded Mont-Blanc on the evening of 5 December; he had asked about "special protections" such as a guard ship given the steamer's cargo, but no protections were put in place.
 Mont-Blanc started moving at 7:30 am on 6 December, heading towards Bedford Basin.
 Mackey kept his eye on the ferry traffic between Halifax and Dartmouth and other small boats in the area.
 He first spotted the outbound SS Imo when she was about 0.75 mi away and became concerned as her path appeared to be heading towards his ship's starboard side, as if to cut him off his own course.
 Mackey gave a short blast of his ship's signal whistle to indicate that he had the right of way, but was met with two short blasts from Imo, indicating that the approaching vessel would not yield her position.
 The captain ordered Mont-Blanc to halt her engines and angle slightly to starboard, closer to the Dartmouth side of the Narrows.
-He let out another single blast of his whistle, hoping the other vessel would likewise move to starboard, but was again met with a double-blast in negation.
+He let out another single blast of his whistle, hoping the other vessel would likewise move to starboard, but was again met with a double blast in negation.